Staff Links

 Reid considers himself to be a “displaced flatlander” having grown up in Killarney, Manitoba.
 Reid attended the University of Manitoba and earned his B.Sc (1989) and a B.Ed (1991) while attended and watching many Winnipeg Jets games.
 He started his teaching career in the Cariboo Chilcotin School District – where he taught for seven years – before relocating to Salmon Arm where he and his wife, Jennifer, have raised their two daughters.
 Reid has worked as a principal at J.L.
 Jackson Jr. Secondary, North Shuswap Elementary, Len Wood Middle School, and Salmon Arm Secondary over his 20 years in this district.
 During those years, Reid completed his M.Ed through the University of Calgary in 2004 with a specialization in Educational Leadership.

-Reid’s passion has always been to be of service to the community, and his new role is particularly rewarding in this regard.
+Reid’s passion has always been to be of service to the community, and his role is particularly rewarding in this regard.
 Working closely with our community and post-secondary training partners, Reid and the team he leads help many students find their path to their future beyond the K-12 system.
 His family, guitar, hockey stick and fly rod help him to maintain a healthy work-life balance.
 Learning to skate ski at Larch Hills is his mid-life pursuit.

 Director of Instruction Jen Findlay (Early Learning, Elementary)